djkormo/katacoda-scenarios/kubernetes-cka-part3/step2-answer.md

-To continue you should
+To continue you should learn a lot

-Examples how to start

 <pre>
 ...